BestTimesToVisit.com Logo

 nature

 Find tranquility in Rudaki Park, Dushanbe's sprawling green oasis.
-Stroll along its tree-lined paths, admire the fountains, and enjoy the peaceful atmosphere.
-Visit in the evening to witness the park come alive with locals enjoying the cool air.
+Stroll along its tree-lined paths, admire its fountains, and soak up the atmosphere.
+Visit in the evening for a relaxing walk as the city lights twinkle.

 Best time: April-October